andrewpillar/mgrt/readme.md

 Upon being run, mgrt will search the `revisions/` directory for the IDs of the revisions that were performed, and display the exact SQL queries that were performed for that revision in the log.

 By default, `mgrt log` will display the performed revisions latest first.
-This can be reversed however by passed the `-r` flag to the command.
+This can be reversed however by passing the `-r` flag to the command.

 ```
 $ mgrt log -r